julianeder/signs/README.md

 * remove icon cache
 * move SIDC-dependent metadata to JSON configuration (NICE TO HAVE)
 * abstract styling over letter and number SIDC (alpha/numeric)
-* fail fast (on invalid SIDCs), expose Error class to extensions
-* define and expose interface/pipeline for symbol parts and composition
-* use expression framework for text modifiers/amplifiers

 ### CANCELLED
 * IMPRACTICAL - use XML library to generate SVG from JavaScript object
 * OVER-ENGINEERED - use simple layout framework for placement/alignment
+* IMPRACTICAL - use expression framework for dynamic texts